anass-nadeem/document-analyzer-cpp/README.md

 ./analyzer

+## ⚠️ Limitations

+- The tool does not use AI or NLP techniques; all processing is rule-based.

+- It cannot infer answers beyond the text in the document; only works with the content provided.

+- Designed for plain text documents; formatted files (PDF, Word, etc.) are not supported.

+- Does not perform semantic analysis or context understanding.

+- Limited to single-user sequential processing; no multi-threading or concurrent access.

 ## 📚 Academic Context

 This project was developed as part of a semester course to practice and apply Data Structures and Algorithms concepts in a real programming task.